semvdn/lenia_lab/README.md

 - **Record Organism Stats** logs per-frame metrics and writes cropped GIFs for multiple view modes into a timestamped folder under `gifs/`.
 - Recording resolution is set via `RECORDING_RESOLUTION` in `config.py` (set to `None` to keep native size).

+## AI assistance
+- Some scripting and refactors were produced with help from Google's Gemini 2.5 Pro.

 ## Notes
 - The first run creates needed folders automatically.
 - If PyTorch cannot find CUDA, it falls back to CPU automatically.